 - Encourage contactless payment options and/or do not handle cash directly.
 Use disposable gloves to receive and count, or wash hands before and after with soap and water or hand sanitiser.

-- Keep a record of a name and a contact for all service providers, staff, patrons, clients and contractors for a period of at least 28 days.
+Keep a record of a name and a contact for all service providers, patrons and contractors for a period of at least 28 days.
 Ensure records are used only for the purposes of tracing COVID-19 infections and are stored confidentially and securely.

-- Make your service providers and staff aware of the COVIDSafe app and its benefits to support contact tracing if required.
+Make your service providers aware of the COVIDSafe app and and its benefits to support contact tracing if required.

 Download your COVID-19 Safety plan

 Download, print and complete the COVID-19 Safety Plan: sex on premises venues (PDF, 212.85 KB)